jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-09-18-playing-downloaded-games-on-a-real-atari-st.md

 The <a href="http://www.atari-wiki.com/?title=Transferring_Files" target="_blank">Atari Forum Wiki has more information</a>.

 Phew!
 Quite a lot to be getting on with!
 Time to try some of these out.
+I'll update this post as I investigate the various options.